wf4ever/ro-manager/Minim/minim-revised.md

 # Minim checklist description

+This document describes elements of the Minim checklist model.
+Examples are presented using Turtle syntax (@@ref).

 ## Checklist evaluation context

-The Minim checklist model describes a set of requirements to be satisfied by some set of linked data for a designated resource to to suitable for some purpose.
+The Minim checklist model describes a set of requirements to be satisfied by some set of linked data for a designated resource to be suitable for some purpose.

-Thus, the context required for evaluating a Minim checklist is a target resource, a set of linked data, presented as an RDF graph, containing metadata about the target resource and related resources, and a purpose for which the resource is being evaluated.
+Thus, the context required for evaluating a Minim checklist is a target resource, a set of linked data (an RDF graph) containing metadata about the target resource and related resources, and a purpose for which the resource is being evaluated.
 The environment or service that invokes a checklist evaluation must supply:

 * _metadata_: a set of linked data in the form of an RDF graph,
 * _target_: the URI of a resource to be targeted by the evaluation, and